-Rons Renamer is a tool for renaming many files in one go, using rules like search and replace.
+Rons Renamer is a Windows utility for renaming many files in one go, using rules like search and replace.
 Batches of files can be 10's to 1000's, and span multiple directories, with an unlimited number of rules that can be combined to achieve almost any result.

 Rons Renamer has been designed from concept to execution to be simple and fast to use, without compromising on power; in short to make a difficult job as easy as possible.